 - You’ll be nervous, but try to appear confident and relaxed.

 - Employers respond well to a direct approach: make eye contact, offer a firm handshake, and tell them what you are looking for, including two or three possible interest areas.

 - Remember that the representatives are regular people.
 At one point, they were students at a career fair, too.

 - Don’t be shy about asking for a business card.

 - If you’re interested in interviewing with an employer, ask if they are conducting next-day interviews or will be participating in on-campus interviews later in the semester.

 - Know your schedule for the next day in case the employer asks you to interview.

-- Apply for open positions via Luddy Careers or the employer’s website.
-If employers are holding on-campus interviews during the semester, applying through SICE Careers is the first step in the interview process.
+- Apply for open positions via Handshake or the employer’s website.
+If employers are still holding on-campus interviews during the semester, applying through Handshake is the first step.
 Make sure to apply by the resume submission deadline, which could be the day of the fair.